gaperton/Type-R/docsource/06_API_by_feature/01_Aggregation_tree.md

 ### recordOrCollection.getOwner()

-Return the reference to the record's owner, or `null` if record is not the part of aggregation tree.
+Return the reference to the record which is an owner, or `null` if the object is the root of an aggregation tree.

 Due to the nature of _aggregation_, an object may have one and only one owner.

 ### recordOrCollection.clone()

-Clone the record and all aggregated records and collections.
+Create the deep copy of the aggregation tree, recursively cloning all aggregated records and collections.
+References to [shared members](04_Shared_objects.md) will be copied, but not shared members themselves.

-The whole aggregation tree will be recursively cloned, references to shared members will copied.

-### record.set( json, { parse : true } )
-### collection.set( json, { parse : true } )
+### recordOrCollection.set( json, { parse : true } )

 Recursively update an aggregation tree in place with the raw JSON data.